dimaportenko/react-native-animated-chart-tutorial/docs/tutorial.md

 Basically, we created `animatedProps` with `strokeDashoffset` interpolated value.

-And the last step I want to do here is to animate start position of the each segment.
-Unfortunatly we can't simply interpolate `rotation` property (tbh I don't know why, it just isn't working as I expect it).
-But we can't use usual React Native transform styles.
+And the last step I want to do here is to animate the start position of each segment.
+Unfortunately, we can't simply interpolate `rotation` property (tbh I don't know why it just isn't working as I expect it).
+But we can't use the usual React Native transform styles.

 ```typescript
 const animatedProps = useAnimatedProps(() => {